pulkit-dheer/IntelliOpt-Automated-AWS-Cost-Optimization-Suite/README.md

     `ec2:DeleteSecurityGroup`

-4. Configuration: Optionally, you may customize the CPU utilization threshold in the AWSCostOptimizerSuite class based on your cost optimization strategy.
+4. Configuration (Optionally): You may customize the CPU utilization threshold in the AWSCostOptimizerSuite class based on your cost optimization strategy.